 1. People with a sinful past can please God by faith.
 "For by grace are you saved through faith."
-God's saving grace is administered through faith.
+God's unmerited favor is administered through faith.
 There's not a person in heaven who didn't enter the pearly gates apart from grace through faith.

-The self-righteous crowd won't admit their sin and therefore condemn themselves to eternal destruction.
-Jesus made it clear that He came to rescue the sinful sick, not the self-righteous healthy, stating in Matthew 21:31-32, "I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
+That's why self-righteous people don't go to heaven.
+They won't admit their spiritual bankruptcy and therefore condemn themselves to eternal destruction.
+Jesus made it clear that He came to rescue the sinful sick, not the self-righteous healthy, declaring in Matthew 21:31-32, "I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him."

-Oh, celebrate the grace of God today, my friends!
-If you're in the family, it's because of His grace.
+Celebrate the grace of God today, my friends!
+If you're in God's forever family, it's because of His grace.
 If you're not yet in the family, there's hope for you because of God's all-sufficient grace!